WillFlame14/rs-docs/docs/learning-path/level-2.md

 # Level 2 - Reclues

 - When a clue touches no new cards, it is called a **reclue**.
 A reclue that reveals a playable or trash card has no additional meaning.
 - But what if no safe action is revealed?
-Such a clue should be interpreted as intending the focused card to be playable, promising playable cards in the hand.
+Such a clue should be interpreted as intending the focused card to be playable, promising other playable cards in the hand.
 	- The *Focus* of a reclue is the leftmost touched card.

 ## Special Moves